 Lastly, you can try to position your brand as the highest quality in your industry.
 Disclaimer: this positioning is difficult to pull off and I wouldn’t recommend it unless your brand can prove its quality is unparalleled.
 Everyone says their brand has the best quality so it is difficult to claim this and still differentiate your brand from the rest.

-Repositioning your brand (as opposed to rebranding all together) is the process of changing how your target audience perceives your brand.
+Repositioning your brand is the process of changing how your target audience perceives your brand.
 It is all about redefining your differentiation.
-Your brand identity stays the same but your ideal clients think of you in a new or more defined (albeit, hopefully more flattering) light.
+Sometimes this means looking at brand architecture to ensure your different offerings are reaching the right audiences or perhaps a flurry of new competition forces you to reconsider the direction of your brand.
 This may mean changing your positioning strategy, shifting to a new market, or combining two markets to establish a new, completely unique positioning.

 Positioning Statements and Truelines and Taglines, Oh My!